Health Food Radar

 Chamomile

-Just like ginger and peppermint, chamomile has a long history of relieving stomach problems and calming the mind.
-It is known for easing nausea, heartburn, and general upset stomach.
+Just like ginger and peppermint, this herb for gut health has a long history of relieving stomach problems and calming the mind.
+Chamomile is known for easing nausea, heartburn, and general upset stomach.
 Because chamomile promotes general relaxation and stress relief, it is best known as an herbal tea ingredient that can help battle insomnia.
 However, it can also be found in dietary supplement form, cream, and ointment to help soothe the skin.

 Note: It may be wise to avoid chamomile if you are allergic to plants in the daisy family (chamomile, ragweed, daisies, marigolds, or chrysanthemums), as it could potentially trigger a reaction due to its pollen content.